nvpro-samples/vk_idbuffer_rasterization/README.md

 One issue we face is that, while an object might have many triangles in whole, when it's made of many such parts, they tend to have few triangles each.
 Therefore, rendering the parts individually does not allow GPUs to run at full performance, even when we remove the CPU-bottlenecks from such small drawcalls, the GPU can become front-end bound on the GPU, as the front-end is responsible for creating the drawcalls.

-A modern GPU tends to be wide, that means it has lots of execution units that prefer big work loads, so a drawcall with just a few triangles (less than 500) tends to not be able to sature the hardware quick enough.
+A modern GPU tends to be wide, that means it has lots of execution units that prefer big work loads, so a drawcall with just a few triangles (less than 500) tends to not be able to saturate the hardware quick enough.
 While the hardware is able to process multiple drawcalls in parallel, there tend to be limits on how much can run in parallel, and also if the work per-draw is small the setup/overhead of each draw just can bite us in the end.

 Sometimes it's not avoidable to have objects with few drawcalls, ideally those get not drawn in bulk, but interleaved with objects that have more triangles so we can hide this problem better.